ethereumdegen/doodlebuilt-game-web/src/views/blog/blog.md

 In my latest blog post, I dive deep into the implementation of the inventory component for "Broken Spirit."
 I explain how inventory slots work, how events are handled, and the logic checking involved.
 If you're interested in learning more about creating a flexible and extensible inventory system in Bevy, be sure to check out the [Inventory Component in Bevy: A Deep Dive](/blog/inventory-comp) post.

-## Stay Tuned
+## Connect

-I'm excited to share my game development journey with you through this blog.
-Stay tuned for more in-depth articles, tutorials, and code snippets as I progress with the development of "Broken Spirit."
+Check back for more in-depth articles, tutorials, and code snippets as I progress with the development of "Broken Spirit."

 If you have any questions, suggestions, or just want to connect with me, feel free to reach out.
 I'm always happy to engage with fellow game developers and enthusiasts.